stanistan/veun-http-demo/docs/internal/view/page/view.go.md

 This defines the page structure: html element, title, css, js files, etc.

-This is one we're we can use both `veun.Template` and `veun/html`.
-For this, we opt to use go templating directly, and of course, we need all of the standard business for this.
+This is one we can use both `veun/template` and `veun/el`.

+For this, we opt to use go templating directly.

 ```go
 import (